Chart Color Schemes

 Ryde - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Ryde - South's population is approximately 13,034 as of November 2025.
-This represents an increase of 1,062 people from the 2021 Census figure of 11,972.
-The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-The population density is around 8,355 persons per square kilometer, placing Ryde - South in the top 10% of locations assessed by AreaSearch.
-The area's population grew by 8.9% since the 2021 Census, higher than the state average of 6.7%.
-Overseas migration contributed approximately 73.3% of this growth.
+This figure represents an increase of 1,062 people since the 2021 Census, which recorded a population of 11,972.
+The growth was inferred from the estimated resident population of 13,038 in June 2024 and 37 new addresses validated after the Census date.
+This results in a population density ratio of 8,355 persons per square kilometer, placing Ryde - South among the top 10% of locations nationally assessed by AreaSearch.
+The area's growth rate of 8.9% since the 2021 census surpassed both the state average (6.7%) and the SA4 region, indicating it as a regional growth leader.
+Overseas migration contributed approximately 73.3% to Ryde - South's population gains during recent periods.

 Frequently Asked Questions - Population